mofe-stack/PeerConf/README.md

 text, its confidence over time, any probes it fired, and the final vote worked out seven different ways so you can compare them.

-if a question's pickle already exists it gets skipped. so a sweep you had to kill halfway picks up where it stopped when you rerun it. to redo a question, delete its pickle first.
+if a question's pickle is already in `OUT_DIR` it gets skipped. so a sweep you had to kill halfway picks up where it stopped when you rerun it. to redo a question, delete its pickle first.